 The Young Eagles program was launched in 1992 by the EAA in Oshkosh, Wisconsin.
-Their mission is to provide flight experience ― free of charge ― in a general aviation aircraft for young people (primarily between 8-17).
+Its mission is to provide flight experience ― free of charge ― in a general aviation aircraft for young people (primarily between ages 8-17).

 Actor Harrison Ford, a licensed pilot since 1996, is a former chairman of the EAA.
 “Young Eagles gives kids a view of the world they’ve never seen before,” Ford said.
 “Each Young Eagle flight is an opportunity to excite kids by sharing a passion for flight and to show them that they, too, can learn the skills to participate in aviation.”

 Our local EAA Chapter 461, located at CLOW airport, is a part of the Young Eagles Program.
 Kids ages